serengil/deepface/README.md

 **Face Verification** - [`Demo`](https://youtu.be/KRCvkNCOphE)

-Verification function under the DeepFace interface offers a single face recognition.
-Each call of the function builds a face recognition model and this is very costly.
-If you are going to verify several faces sequentially, then you should pass an array of faces to the function instead of calling the function in a for loop.
-In this way, complex face recognition models will be built once and this will speed the function up dramatically.
-Besides, calling the function in a for loop might cause memory problems as well.
+Verification function under the deepface interface offers to verify face pairs as same person or different persons.
+You should pass face pairs as array instead of calling verify function in a for loop for the best practice.
+This will speed the function up dramatically and reduce the allocated memory.

 ```python
 from deepface import DeepFace